Which Primal Raw Frozen Recipes Get

 Estimated Dry Matter Nutrient Content

-The fourth ingredient is kale.
-Kale is a type of cabbage in which the central leaves do not form a head.
+The fifth ingredient is kale, which is a type of cabbage in which the central leaves do not form a head.
 This dark green vegetable is especially rich in beta-carotene, vitamins C, vitamin K and calcium.

 And like broccoli, kale contains sulforaphane, a natural chemical believed to possess potent anti-cancer properties.

 The sixth ingredient is apple, a nutrient-rich fruit that’s also high in fiber.